hackingmack/cicd-prompt/README.md

-# 🏷️ Lab: AI Triage Prompt Injection & CI/CD Vault Breaking
+# Lab: AI Triage Prompt Injection & CI/CD Vault Breaking

 Welcome to the AI Automated Issue Triage Lab!
 This environment demonstrates how modern automation features—specifically Large Language Models (LLMs) integrated into CI/CD pipelines—can introduce critical security vulnerabilities if untrusted input is processed blindly.

 ---

-## 🧠 What is this AI Agent Doing?
+## What is this AI Agent Doing?

 This repository simulates a production workflow where a DevOps team uses **Gemini 2.5 Flash** to automatically triage incoming issues.

 1. **The Intent:** When a user opens an issue, Gemini reads the title/body, decides what needs to happen, and crafts a native GitHub CLI (`gh`) command.
 2. **The Execution:** The workflow runs that command in a secondary bash environment to automatically apply labels, modify text, or run diagnostic tools.

-### Why this Architecture is Hyper-Realistic
+### Why this Architecture is Realistic
+This is a nearly identical GitHub action that was being used inside Google's own repositories and multiple other large comapnies.
 Many modern organizations are moving away from rigid regex-based scripts and moving toward **LLM-driven Agents** that have access to operational tools (Tool Use / Function Calling).
 This exact scenario—where an LLM constructs system scripts or interacts with internal command-line utilities using public data—is a massive emerging attack vector known as **Indirect Prompt Injection**.

 ---

-## 🚀 The Vulnerability Challenge
+## The Vulnerability Challenge

 Because anyone can open a GitHub Issue, the issue body acts as **untrusted user input**.
 In this lab's architecture, the input text blends directly into the LLM's analytical execution context.